alexisgiobbi/Audacity-Work/PICTURES.md

 ### 1. Progress Pictures

 The following images are of a particular section where knocks at the front and back door are being panned between the left and the right.
-Originally, I was just working on alternating the knocks at the front and back door by using the left panning on one track and right panning on the other.
+Originally, I was just working on alternating the knocks.
 For my final project, I also incoporated footsteps, static, and the rain.
-All of the sounds crescendo through the section to create an increasingly chaotic effect
+All of the sounds crescendo throughout the section to create an increasingly chaotic effect.

 **Image from progress update**
 ![image](https://user-images.githubusercontent.com/71287088/191090098-2110ffb0-f8c8-454c-a20f-7985a2109647.png)